canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 Up to this point, Git doesn’t need any further introduction.
 From its [official page](https://git-scm.com/), "_Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency._"

-### Install and Setup
+### Install and Setup Git

 You can install Git from it’s official page.
-You can find instructions to install it using package managers for all major OS's.
+There you can find instructions to install it using package managers for all major OS's.

 Before starting to work, you need some one-time setups.
 You need to configure a name and an email.
 This name and email will appear in the file history of any file you create or modify.

 Let's go to the command line.
 From the next two commands, replace "John Doe" and "johndoe@example.com" with your own name and email.

 ```bash
 $ git config --global user.name "John Doe"